 My parents have helped me out greatly when it comes to paying for tuition.
-They’ve been putting money into an RESP since I was born, knowing I would need it at this point in my life.
+They’ve been putting money into an Registered Education Savings Plan (RESP) since I was born, knowing I would need it at this point in my life.
 This has definitely relieved a lot of stress when it comes to paying for school.

 That’s great to hear!
 What else can a student do to help cover the cost of tuition or save money for things such as textbooks?

-Scholarships are a great way to reduce the cost of tuition.
-There are many different ones available from the schools, local businesses, etc. It can take some time to apply, but can be worth it in the end by offsetting some of the costs you need to pay.
+Scholarships are a great way to reduce your tuition costs.
+There are many different scholarships available from the schools, local businesses, etc. It can take some time to apply but can be worth it in the end by offsetting some of the costs you need to pay.

-When it comes to textbooks, a great way to save money is buying used textbooks.
+When it comes to textbooks, a great way to save money is buying used.
 For example, the U of S has a program where you can sell your textbooks back to the store.
-Often you can find a used textbook at a lower price than a new book and from my experience, many of the used books look like new anyways.
+Often you can find a used textbook at a lower price than a new book and from my experience, many of the used books look like new.

 What about other expenses such as living costs – how do you make or save money for all of the additional expenses you face?